merryhailu/alx_html_css/headphone/README.md

 Technologies Used

-HTML5: For the structure of the web pages.
+HTML5: For the structure of the web pages. <br>
 CSS3: For styling, animations, and responsive design.

 Usage
 Open the index.html file in your web browser to view the project.
 You can also use a local server for a better development experience:

-Using Live Server (VS Code Extension):
+Using Live Server (VS Code Extension): <br>
-Install the Live Server extension from the VS Code marketplace.
+Install the Live Server extension from the VS Code marketplace. <br>
-Open the project folder in VS Code.
+Open the project folder in VS Code. <br>
-Right-click on index.html and select "Open with Live Server".
+Right-click on index.html and select "Open with Live Server". <br>
-Contact Information
+Contact Information <br>
 For any inquiries or feedback, please contact:

-Name: Meron Hailu
+Name: Meron Hailu <br>
-Email: hailumeron03@gmail.com
+Email: hailumeron03@gmail.com <br>
-GitHub: merryhailu
+GitHub: merryhailu <br>
 Thank you for checking out this project!
 We hope you find it useful and informative.
 Happy coding!